twilson63/cu/QUICK_START.md

 A: Export keyword implementation is complete.
 JavaScript accessibility requires further testing.

 **Q: Can I use this binary?**
-A: Yes, `web/lua.wasm` is ready.
-Test export accessibility in next phase.
+A: Yes, `web/cu.wasm` is ready (use this). `web/lua.wasm` is deprecated but provided for compatibility.

 **Q: Do I need to do anything?**
 A: No. Implementation is complete.
 Review documentation for next steps.